-If the data is stored in a geographic coordinate system and a linear unit (for example, feet) is supplied, the length calculation will be converted using a geodesic algorithm.
+If the data is stored in a geographic coordinate system and a linear unit (for example, feet) is supplied, the length calculation is converted using a geodesic algorithm.

-Converting the areal units on data in a geographic coordinate system will yield questionable results since decimal degrees are not consistent across the globe.
+Converting the areal units on data in a geographic coordinate system produces questionable results since decimal degrees are not consistent across the globe.

 Calculate a feature's length in yards.